-MoMa, housed in a beautiful designed building, is one of New York´s most famous art museums.
-The museum’s commitment to showcasing collections of modern Art & special exhibitions has made it one of the most-visited museums in the world.
-Here you will read everything you need to know before visiting this Gem in Midtown!
+MoMa is one of New York´s most famous art museums.
+The museum’s commitment to show collections of modern art & special exhibitions has made it one of the most-visited museums in the world!
+Here you will read everything you need to know before visiting this great museum in Midtown.

-MoMA is home to a permanent collection that includes some of the most iconic works by the greatest artists such as Pablo Picasso, Frida Kahlo, Salvador Dalí, Edward Hopper, and many others.
-We like to give you a little background on some of these Artists and their Masterpieces.
+MoMA is home to an amazing permanent collection that includes iconic works of the greatest artists such as Pablo Picasso, Frida Kahlo, Salvador Dalí, Edward Hopper, and others.
+Let’s have a look at these artists and which masterpieces you can find at MoMA.

 One of the notable works by Claude Monet on display at the MoMA is his famous painting “Water Lilies” (1914-1926).
 This masterpiece is part of Monet’s series of paintings depicting his beloved water lily pond in Giverny, France.
 “Water Lilies” showcases Monet’s mastery of capturing light and colour through his impressionistic style, with its vibrant brushstrokes and ethereal depiction of nature.

-The Museum of Modern Art is Also home to a significant collection of works by Andy Warhol, one of the most influential artists of the 20th century.
 MoMA showcases several of Warhol’s iconic pieces, including his famous silkscreen prints of Marilyn Monroe, Campbell’s Soup Cans, and Elvis Presley.
 These works show Warhol’s fascination with celebrity culture, consumerism, and the repetition of mass-produced imagery.
-MoMA’s Warhol collection offers visitors a chance to appreciate and explore Warhol his significant impact on the art world.

-Once you enter the museum, you will realise how large it is!
-There is just so much to see and do, we recommend taking at least 2 hours, but ideally 4.
-This will give you enough time to explore all the different halls, read and join exhibitions.
+Once you enter the museum, you will realise how large it is.
+There is just so much to see and do, I recommend taking at least 2 to 3 hours.
+This will give you enough time to explore all the different halls, read descriptions and join exhibitions.

 Best time to visit